pat/thinking-sphinx/indexing.md

 The syntax is very similar to setting up fields.
 You can set custom names, and drill down into associations.
 You don't ever need to label an attribute as `:sortable` though - in Sphinx, all attributes can be used for sorting.

 You'll also see below that multi-value attributes in **real-time indices** need the `:multi` option to be set.
+Please note that Sphinx only supports [multi-value attributes](http://sphinxsearch.com/docs/current.html#conf-sql-attr-multi) for 32-bit and 64-bit integers and timestamps.
+Strings are sadly not supported.

 {% highlight ruby %}
 # In a real-time index: